barakcohenlab/CRX-Active-Learning/README.md

     - `importance_analysis_crx_nrl.sh`: Predicts the effect of CRX and NRL motifs at all possible positions.
 Estimated runtime: anywhere from 2 hours to 24 hours.
 This variability may depend on how resources are being shared on the GPUs.
     - `importance_analysis_crx_anytf.sh`: Same but with GFI1 instead of NRL.
 Estimated runtime: anywhere from 2 hours to 24 hours.
 This variability may depend on how resources are being shared on the GPUs.
 4. `cnn_k562_classification_sampling.sh`: Benchmark active learning starting conditions and sampling size for a single round with the K562 data.
 5. `cnn_k562_iterative_uncertainty.sh`: Benchmark several rounds of active learning against random sampling with the K562 data and compare performance to a model trained with all the data.
-Set up FIXME SUMMARY SCRIPT to run after this job has completed.
+Set up `summarize_k562_iterative.sh` to run after this job has completed.

 ### 3. Run all notebooks
 These Jupyter notebooks all contain documentation on what they do to transform and visualize data for creating figures.